dayreiner/centos7-MariaDB-10.1-galera/README.md

 **MariaDB 10.1 Galera CentOS 7**
 ==================

 CentOS 7 MariaDB 10.1 Galera cluster installation from the official MariaDB repository.
-Uses rsync for state transfer.
+Uses xtrabackup for state transfer.
 Image wil automatically run any sql scripts present in /docker-entrypoint-initdb.d as part of startup.

 # Required Variables
 * **CLUSTER**=Can be either BOOTSTRAP, STANDALONE or a comma-separated list of container names